 How to Promote Your Music on Spotify

-In this article we’re going to cover some of the main ways to promote your music on Spotify, and how this can fit into your overall marketing strategy for your music.
+In this article we’re going to cover some of the main ways to promote your music on Spotify, and look at how these can fit into your overall marketing strategy for your music.

-Whether it’s by using Spotify Playlist Submission, using Spotify Ads to promote a new release or upcoming concert, or using social media to boost your followers, the tips we cover here should get you well on your way to increasing your Spotify plays.
+Whether it’s building your Spotify followers, getting on Spotify Playlists, using Spotify Ads to promote a new release or upcoming concert, growing your monthly listeners, dealing with a Spotify promotion service, or using social media, the tips we cover here should get you well on your way to increasing your Spotify plays.

 Table of Contents